IQ-deficient/main-db/README.md

 # Main Database Composer
 Multiple dockerized all-purpose databases for my projects local development

+## Setup

+Create a `.env` file on project root, copy `.env.example` into it and update variables if needed.

 ## Execution

 Run the `create_db.sh` script with the following command on project root.